 Bonds enable companies to acquire the investment they need to finance new projects and facilitate capital expenditure.

 Bonds are issued by companies and purchased by investors.
 In purchasing a bond the buyer (or bondholder) essentially lends money to the company (bond issuer).
 There is a hierarchy in terms of risk with bonds.

 Government bonds are seen as more secure than corporate bonds.
 Because corporate bonds are deemed riskier they often carry higher interest rates, even for companies with strong credit ratings because there is an increased risk of default.

 - Corporate bonds are a way for companies to raise money for investment or capital projects.

 - Bondholders (buyers) lend the money to the bond issuer (company).
 The company agrees to pay interest on the bond and repay the initial investment when the bond reaches its maturity date and expires.

-When the bond reaches its maturity date, it expires, and the value of the investment is repaid.
-Bond prices are largely dictated by supply and demand, although bond prices tend to fall as interest rates rise.
+- Bond prices are largely dictated by supply and demand, although as interest rates rise, bond prices tend to fall.

 Business bonds are not the only type of bonds that investors can find on the market.
-There are several other types of bonds, each with its own risk to reward ratios.
-The main types of bonds traded in the UK include:
+There are several others, each with its own risk to reward ratios.
+The main types of bonds traded in the UK are:

 Government bonds (gilts)